divolte/divolte-collector/docs/configuration.rst

 divolte.hdfs_flusher.max_write_queue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Description:
-  The maximum queue of incoming requests to keep before starting to drop incoming requests.
-Note that when this queue is full, requests are dropped and a warning is logged.
+  The maximum length of the queue of events to keep in the case that HDFS is unavailable before starting to drop incoming events.
+Note that when this queue is full, events are dropped and a warning is logged.
 No errors are reported to the client side.
 Divolte Collector will always respond with a HTTP 200 status code and the image payload. *Note that the queue size is per thread.*
 :Default:
   100000
 :Example: